-- Two workshops working exclusively in prose, either fiction or nonfiction (Jennifer Croft, Achy Obejas)
+- Two workshops working exclusively in prose, either fiction or nonfiction (Anton Hur and Bruna Dantas Lobato)

 - One poetry workshop (Kareem James Abu-Zeid)

-- One mixed workshop in prose or poetry (Karen Emmerich)
+- One mixed workshops in prose or poetry (Emily Wilson)

 Manuscripts of up to 4,000 words (for prose) or eight pages (for poems) will be reviewed in the workshop and in a one-on-one conference with the instructor.